-Notes
+Notes:

-- The maintenance and integrity of the website is the responsibility of the directors or other responsible party; the work carried out by auditors does not involve consideration of these matters and accordingly, KPMG Channel Islands Limited accepts no responsibility for any changes that may have occurred to the financial statements or our audit report since 3 February 2012.
-KPMG Channel Islands Limited has carried out no procedures of any nature subsequent to 3 February 2012 which in any way extends this date. - Legislation in Jersey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+- The maintenance and integrity of the website on which these financial statements are published is the responsibility of the directors or other responsible party; the work carried out by auditors does not involve consideration of these matters and accordingly, KPMG Channel Islands Limited accepts no responsibility for any changes that may have occurred to the financial statements or our audit report since 29 January 2013.
+KPMG Channel Islands Limited has carried out no procedures of any nature subsequent to 29 January 2013 which in any way extends this date. - Legislation in Jersey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
 The directors shall remain responsible for establishing and controlling the process for doing so, and for ensuring that the financial statements are complete and unaltered in any way.